espenurheim/FormerMSc/README.md

 * Python 3.12.7 (other versions that are at least 3.10 or newer may work, but this is the one we used)

 ## Step-by-step guide to download and use the GUI
-If not already done, clone the repository by opening up a terminal and running
+If not already done, clone the repository by opening up a terminal, navigating the the directory where you want the download to appear, and running
 ```bash
 git clone https://github.com/espenurheim/FormerMSc.git
 cd FormerMSc